 You are here:

-Celebrating its 115th anniversary in 2023, the Shore Cadet Unit, founded in 1908, and now comprised of nearly 500 students from both Shore and Wenona, is a crucible of tradition and heritage of Shore that provides opportunities for our students to broaden their education beyond the classroom in a co-educational environment.
+Celebrating its 115th anniversary in 2023, the Shore Cadet Unit (est. 1908) comprises of over 730 students and staff from both Shore and Wenona.
+The Unit is a crucible of tradition and heritage for our Schools, providing unique opportunities for our students to broaden their education beyond the classroom in a co-educational environment.
 Service within the Unit supports our students in the development of their distinctive and individual character, prioritising Servant Leadership within the community.
-Our focus on Servant Leadership includes the provision of peer-led pastoral care, leadership and management training, outdoor education and fun, in a structured setting that develops the sense of belonging to the Schools.
+Our focus on Servant Leadership includes the provision of peer-led pastoral care, teamwork opportunities, leadership and management training, outdoor education and, of course, fun - in a structured setting that develops a strong sense of belonging to the Schools and the Unit.

-Through our Cadet Unit programme, students begin a journey of character development and learning how to lead through serving others.
+Through our Cadet Unit programme, students begin a journey of character development whilst learning how to lead through serving others.
 The video below is commended to you as an insight into this key offering within our School communities.